fonoster/routr/SPECS.md

 - *Return processed Message* - Routes the processed message back to the *EdgePort*
 - *Health Check* - MUST have a mechanism to identify the health of the service
 - *M.E.L.T* - Must be capable of collecting and sending M.E.L.T to external systems
-- *System Unavailable* It must return a `SIP 503 Service Unavailable` if the matched *Message Processor* is unreachable
+- *System Unavailable* - It must return a `SIP 503 Service Unavailable` if the matched *Message Processor* is unreachable
+- *Service Port* - The default gRPC port at the Message Dispatcher SHOULD be `51901`

 **Non-functional Requirements**